-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 Yes.

 The normal work period is eight hours per day and 40 hours per week.
-However, by agreement, the employer and employee can extend the normal work period to two hours per day, not exceeding 50 hours per week (general rule).
+However, by agreement, the employer and employee can extend the normal work period to two hours per day.

 All work performed outside the scheduled hours qualifies as overtime and may be performed only when there are reasons for this – for example, where: